OpenNMS/opennms-pagerduty-plugin/PAGERDUTY.md

 1. From the **Configuration** menu, select **Services**.
 2. There are two ways to add an integration to a service:
    * **If you are adding your integration to an existing service**: Click the **name** of the service you want to add the integration to.
 Then, select the **Integrations** tab and click the **New Integration** button.
    * **If you are creating a new service for your integration**: Please read our documentation in section [Configuring Services and Integrations](https://support.pagerduty.com/docs/services-and-integrations#section-configuring-services-and-integrations) and follow the steps outlined in the [Create a New Service](https://support.pagerduty.com/docs/services-and-integrations#section-create-a-new-service) section, selecting **OpenNMS*** as the **Integration Type** in step 4.
-Continue with the In  **OpenNMS**  section (below) once you have finished these steps.
+Continue with the **In OpenNMS**  section (below) once you have finished these steps.
-3. Enter an **Integration Name** in the format `monitoring-tool-service-name` (e.g.  OpenNMS-Core-Routers) and select **OpenNMS**  from the Integration Type menu.
+3. Enter an **Integration Name** in the format `monitoring-tool-service-name` (e.g.,  OpenNMS-Core-Routers) and select **OpenNMS**  from the Integration Type menu.
 4. Click the **Add Integration** button to save your new integration.
 You will be redirected to the Integrations tab for your service.
 5. An **Integration Key** will be generated on this screen.
 Keep this key saved in a safe place, as it will be used when you configure the integration with **OpenNMS**  in the next section.
 ![](https://pdpartner.s3.amazonaws.com/ig-template-copy-integration-key.png)

 ## In OpenNMS

-Download the plugin's .kar file into your OpenNMS deploy directory i.e.:
+Download the plugin's .kar file into your OpenNMS deploy directory i.e.,:
 ```
 sudo wget https://github.com/OpenNMS/opennms-pagerduty-plugin/releases/download/v0.1.0/opennms-pagerduty-plugin.kar -P /opt/opennms/deploy/
 ```

-Configure the plugin to be install when OpenNMS starts:
+Configure the plugin to be installed when OpenNMS starts:
 ```
 echo 'opennms-plugins-pagerduty wait-for-kar=opennms-pagerduty-plugin' | sudo tee /opt/opennms/etc/featuresBoot.d/pagerduty.boot
 ```